 “Women, children and unbelievers into the lifeboats!”

-One hundred years ago, on April 15, 1912, the “unsinkable” Titanic hit an iceberg… and sunk.
+Over one hundred years ago, on April 15, 1912, the “unsinkable” Titanic hit an iceberg–and sunk.
 More than 1,500 people perished in the freezing cold waves that morning, including a man who loved Jesus more than his own life.

 John Harper’s young daughter Nana is an integral part of Titanic.
 We see much of the grand ship through her exploring, and we see her father through his interactions with and around her.
 Nana witnesses her father sharing Christ throughout the story, and she follows suit, telling those she meets about Jesus.

 Titanic, the Ship of Dreams as an Allegory

 Throughout the book, Robert Plant artfully contrasts the fragile nature of the “unsinkable” Titanic with the eternal and sovereign nature of Jesus Christ.

 This theme permeates his writing, pointing children to salvation in our Messiah.
 My boys frequently interrupted the story to discuss the silly people aboard the boat who placed their faith in earthly things: the ship, wealth, and personal power.
 We had fantastic discussions about the fact that our trust must be in God alone.

 Mr. Plant also repeatedly returns his readers to the fact that God alone is sovereign.
 Every event in our lives is chosen to bring Him glory, and to serve His purpose.
 There is nothing that can be attributed to “luck” or “fortune”.
 God is ultimately the author of our time here on earth.

 The boys and I were able to discuss this as we considered the fact that John Harper was originally scheduled to sail on another ship.
 His voyage aboard the Titanic was not accidental.
 Rather, God used the life of John Harper to minister to the dying, and to glorify Himself.